AeonGames/AeonGUI/README.md

 limitations under the License.
 ```

-The Aeon Games logo is **not** covered by Apache 2.0 and may not be used without permission.
+The Aeon Games logo is a trademark and is **not** covered by Apache 2.0, it may not be used without express permission.

 ## Authors